kurtosis-tech/web3-tools/README.md

 ### Hardhat

-You can use `hardhat.star` in  your own Starlark pacakge as follows
+You can use `hardhat.star` in  your own Starlark package as follows:

 ```py
 eth_network_package = import_module("github.com/kurtosis-tech/eth-network-package/main.star")